DocumaticAI/doculog/README.md

 Project actively supports python 3.8,
 3.9,
 3.10.
+To install,
-Clone the repository
+clone the repository
 and run `pip install -e .`
-to package locally.
+to package locally
+OR
+`pip install doculog`.

 ### API key

 To generate a changelog
 with a full feature-set,
-Autolog requires a (free)
+doculog requires a (free)
 API key.
 Join the waitlist
-for an API key [here](https://www.documatic.com).
-Autolog uses `python-dotenv`
-to load environment variables
-stored in a `.env` file.
+for an API key [here](https://www.documatic.com). doculog uses `python-dotenv` to load environment variables stored in a `.env` file.
 To use your API key,